apache/cassandra-java-driver/upgrade_guide/README.md

 behavior should be the application's concern, not the driver's.
 APIs provided by the driver should instead encourage idiomatic use of a distributed system like Apache Cassandra, and a downgrading policy works against this.
-It suggests that an anti-pattern such as "try to read at ALL, but fall back to QUORUM if that fails" is a good idea in general use cases, when in reality it provides no better consistency guarantees than working directly at QUORUM, but with higher latencies.
+It suggests that an anti-pattern such as "try to read at QUORUM, but fall back to ONE if that fails" is a good idea in general use cases, when in reality it provides no better consistency guarantees than working directly at ONE, but with higher latencies.

 Instead, users should choose upfront the consistency level that works best for their use cases.
 We recognize that there are use cases where downgrading is